Become a part of our growing entreprneurship community!

 Monopoly Junior

 When it comes to business board games, Monopoly has long since earned its name as the most popular one.
-Whether in high school or a full adult, you probably went through at least one round of this business game.
-You’d build enterprises and learn valuable financial lessons on becoming better than anyone else.
+Whether in high school or fully grown, most people have played at least one round of this classic.
+The game teaches valuable financial lessons as players build enterprises and manage resources.

 Lemonade Stand